-- Separate sites available for equestrian, group and primitive camping.
+- Separate sites available for equestrian and primitive camping.

 - Sites have picnic tables, fire rings and/or grills.

-- A free reservation is required and must be displayed on dashboard at campground.
+- A free reservation is required and must be displayed or available at campground.

-- Riders are required to stay on marked trails.
+- Riders are required to stay on designated or marked trails.

 - Each rider must carry proof of horse’s current negative Coggins test.